The Long Version

 In Granny’s Attic, Cohen plays melodeon, concertina and provides vocals.
 Cohen has been involved in folk and traditional music for over a decade and is well regarded as both a musician and a singer.
 In 2014, Cohen had the fortune of winning Bromyard Folk Festivals Future of Young Folk Award for young folk singers.
 Outside of Granny’s Attic Cohen performs as a soloist with a repertoire of traditional English songs and tunes, as well as performing in various other line-ups.
 Further details about Cohen can be found at cohenbk.com.

 George sings and plays guitar in Granny’s Attic.
 Folk music combines a good few of his interests – singing, history, people and pubs.
-He wrote his dissertation on folk clubs (so that he didn’t have to do anything different with his time).
-George also plays euphonium and occasionally dips his toes into the murky waters of the brass banding world, as well as with the Leeds-based hardcore brass-pop oompah band The Brasswursts.
+George also performs solo, singing traditional songs from England and beyond.
+In his spare time he plays euphonium and occasionally dips his toes into the murky waters of the brass banding world.
 Get in touch at georgesansome.co.uk.

 Lewis plays violin and mandolin for Granny’s Attic, and is also the band’s principal tunewriter.
 He has been playing folk music for most of his life, with most of his efforts in recent years concentrated on playing for dance.
 His duo with Helen Gentile focuses on tunes from all over Europe, both played as concert material and for dancing.
 In 2015, he performed alongside renowned Galician Gaita player Carlos Nunez.
 Lewis is also a composer; this has been the primary focus of his Music degree at the University of Southampton, which he started in 2013.
 Contact him at firstname.lastname@example.org.